The Ultimate Guide to Camping in Costa Rica

 Sloths

-The national animal of Costa Rica, almost every visitor to the country has seeing a sloth on their bucket list.
+The country’s national animal, almost every visitor has seeing a sloth in Costa Rica on their bucket list.
 Camping near sloth sighting spots can be a great way to maximise your chances of seeing these slovenly but adorable creatures.
 Some of the best campsites where you can see sloths are located in La Fortuna, Monteverde, Cahuita and Puerto Viejo.
 We’ve listed a few campsites where sloths have been spotted below:

 Read next: Where to see Sloths (+ other wildlife) in La Fortuna